South Bald Mountain

 South Bald Mountain is the highest summit of the Laramie Mountains in the Rocky Mountains of North America.
 The summit in Roosevelt National Forest southwest of Red Feather Lakes is the highest of five peaks forming Bald Mountain.

+Climate

+There is no weather station at the summit of South Bald Mountain, but this climate table contains interpolated data for an area around the summit.

+Deadman Hill (Colorado) is a small peak near South Bald Mountain.
+Deadman Hill has a subalpine climate (Köppen Dfc).